thuyn789/firebase_friendlychat_flutter/README.md

 ## Bugs and Not Working

 - Not Working:
-    + The message from Firebase has to be loaded manually
+    + The message from Firebase has to be loaded manually.
+Will implement fixes later
     + Only for 1 user.
+Will implement fixes later